Monday, November 19, 2012

 Season with salt.
 Top grits with shrimp and sauce.
 Devour.
 Enter the yum.

 I have to say, it was preeety damn good and not as spicy as I thought it would be.
 Probably because the chipotle was seeded.
 Just a guess.
-Deven said he could have just eaten the shrimp and broth, it was so tasty.
-I would have to agree.
+I could have just eaten the shrimp and broth, it was so tasty.

 HOWEVER.. on the last damn shrimp, I was trying to wrestle the tail off, my fingers slipped on the saucy coating, thus catapulting said sauce into my eye.
 To which my eye angrily replied to my tongue "not that hot?
 NOT THAT HOT?"
 Yeah, so that happened.
 I'm still experiencing a residual burning sensation, 4 days later.
 But it was oh so worth it.